Submitty/submitty.github.io/_docs/instructor/course_management/plagiarism.md

 ---

 Submitty has its own system for plagiarism detection called Lichen, similar in function to Stanford's MOSS system that was used in the past.
-Instructors can interact with the Lichen tool through a UI, which can be accessed from the sidebar of the course site under “Plagiarism Detection”, or, alternatively, run the tool from the commandline on the server machine.
+Instructors can interact with the Lichen tool through a UI, which can be accessed from the sidebar of the course site under “Plagiarism Detection”, or, alternatively, interact with it by running the tool from the commandline on the server machine.

 ## Using the Lichen UI